michael-milette/moodle-theme_training/README.md

 # Basic Overview

-Training theme theme for Moodle is a simple and clean theme for Moodle.
+Training theme for Moodle is a simple and clean theme for Moodle.
 It includes support for:

-* Support for Moodle filter tags in the custom menu;
-* Large and small size logos;
+* Large and small size logo or banner;
 * Dark on light and light on dark custom menu bar;
-* Accessibility improvements;
+* Display of course list in grid view;
 * Customizable favicon;
-* Customizable CSS.
+* Customizable CSS;
+* Support for Moodle filter tags in the custom menu;
+* Accessibility improvements.

 IMPORTANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-theme_training/issues).